uttkarsh21/uttkarsh21.github.io/content/english/about.md

 custom_css: ""
 ---

-My name is Uttkarsh Narayan and my research is focused in on the intersection of <i>network sciences, communication studies, HCI, games and design </i>.<br>Stay connect with me........😊
+My name is Uttkarsh Narayan and my research is focused in on the intersection of <i>network sciences, communication studies, HCI, games and design </i>.<br>Connect with me........😊